Conscription in Mexico

 The ones who get a white ball serve in a Batallón del Servicio Militar Nacional (National Military Service Battalion) composed entirely of one-year SMN conscripts.
 In certain cities, such as Veracruz and Ciudad Madero, the lottery system also includes a blue ball; whoever draws it must serve in the Naval Infantry MS Battalions.

 In 2003, President Vicente Fox Quesada reformed the law to allow for voluntary military service to be performed by females of military age.
 Volunteers (females) always serve as “framed” and get a certificate of achievement in place of a discharge card.

 “Framed” conscripts are trained in basic combat with fire weapons, in one infantry Battalion either of the Army or Naval Infantry.

 History

 Their formation was brought about after German submarine attacks against Mexican oil tankers that were providing fuel and material to the Allies during World War II.
 These attacks eventually caused the Mexican government to declare war on Nazi Germany and the other Axis powers.
 Mexico sent an expeditionary force, the Escuadrón 201, to fight in the Battle of Luzon.

-In 2014, President Enrique Pena Nieto introduced short three-month service terms for servicemen.
+In 2014, President Enrique Peña Nieto introduced short three-month service terms for servicemen.

-“Framed” military service has been criticized because many feel that the activities done are not truly to support the military.
-As conscription units are owned by cities and municipalities, these cities have used conscripts as free laborers.
 Activities include exercise, gardening, picking up falling trees, agility drills, weapons instruction, classes about military doctrine, patriotism, civil defense and military laws, saluting the flag, cleaning up parks and street, painting and in some cases martial arts and self-defense training.

-Some units do not learn marksmanship and/or hand-to-hand combat.
-In these units where combat is not taught, they are asked to practice small fighting during break/lunch.